bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 * **Old:** compiled routes, templates, ActiveRecord connections, cached DB column info, classes, modules etc.
 * **New:** short lived strings within a partial, a string column value from an ActiveRecord result, a coerced DateTime instance etc.

 Young objects are more likely to reference old objects, than old objects referencing young objects.
-Old objects also frequently references other old objects.
+Old objects also frequently reference other old objects.

 ```ruby
   u = User.first